midnightntwrk/midnight-architecture/adrs/0007-coins-and-calls.md

 * The high-level language of Abcird will be reviewed to comply with this ADR.
 * Integration tests of intra-contract calls and fund transfers will be produced.
+  * These should test that contracts can rely on received funds being real, non-duplicate, and spendable.
+  * These should also test that a contract A can call a contract B, effecting both contract's states, and that breaking up a transaction to miss the call does not validate.

 ## More Information